Restoring ecosystems.

 This programme directly contributes to the UN Decade on Ecosystem Restoration.
 Discover more on the FAO Indigenous Peoples website.

-Monitoring life as it recovers.
-Upholding Indigenous Peoples' rights
+Monitoring ecosystems as they recover.
+Upholding Indigenous Peoples' rights.

 Indigenous Peoples’ Biocentric Restoration efforts on the ground are monitored in a participatory way.
 Centered on Indigenous Peoples' rights, this participatory monitoring system was developed by Indigenous Peoples' organizations and by the FAO Indigenous Peoples Unit, in consultation with FAO Forestry division and the AIM4Forests initiative, and in connection with the Framework for Ecosystem Restoration Monitoring (FERM).